-As part of OHFA's Annual Plan, the Office of Housing Policy compiles a wide range of housing indicators and demographic data to create the Ohio Housing Needs Assessment.
+As part of OHFA's Annual Plan, the Office of Research and Analytics compiles a wide range of housing indicators and demographic data to create the Ohio Housing Needs Assessment.
 This assessment identifies key housing challenges throughout the state and is a critical tool for providing OHFA and its partners with information to make policy decisions and prioritize actions.
 Although the HNA has always compared housing needs at different geographic regions within Ohio, a new section combines state-level data to benchmark how Ohio is doing compared to similar states, including Indiana, Kentucky, Michigan, Pennsylvania and West Virginia, in providing affordable and accessible housing.

 Ohio stands out from its peers on a number of key metrics.
 First, Ohio has the lowest median household debt-to-income ratio (1.13) among neighboring states.
 Having a low debt-to-income ratio means one less barrier for prospective homebuyers on the pathway to homeownership (Figure 1).

 Second, on the rental side, Ohio has the highest number of affordable and available units for very-low income (VLI) renters—those earning less than 50% of area median income.
 In 2018, Ohio had 80 affordable and available units for every 100 VLI renters, which indicates that Ohio’s housing market is closest to meeting the demand of VLI renters (Figure 2).

 Finally, Ohio has a lower share of severely cost burdened renters (23%) than all of its peers except Kentucky.
 Severe cost burden measures how many renters are spending at least 50% of their income on housing related costs.
 A lower rate indicates more affordable housing for renters (Figure 3).

 Source: Board of Governors of the Federal Reserve System (based on Q4 2018 data)

 Figure 2: Affordable & Available Ratio by Income